Mozilla Thunderbolt

 Designing for Informed Choice

 This moment introduces a data-sharing request in plain language, placed directly in the chat to feel contextual.
-The goal was to offer a clear, timely choice—so users know what's being asked and why, without digging through settings.
+The goal was to offer a clear, timely choices, so users know what's being asked and why, without digging through settings.

 Respectful Transparency